RonnieSalomonsen/My-CVEs/README.md

 ## CVE-2021-41526

-Flexera Revenera InstallShield for Windows prior to version 2021 R2 contains a privilege escalation vulnerability during MSI repair for the MSI built with InstallScript custom action.
+Flexera Revenera InstallShield for Windows prior to version 2021 R2 contains a local privilege escalation vulnerability during MSI repair for the MSI built with InstallScript custom action.

 ### References